top of page

 ABOUT

-photo: Marzena Hans / Ajem Stories
+photo: Marzena Hans

-In 2021 the project Kobiety SÄ… | Women are was supported by The President of the City of Lodz Artistic Scholarship.
-In 2018 she was awarded the Marshal of the City of Lodz Artistic Scholarship in Composition.
-Whilst a student, Monika was a winner of the prestigious Witold Lutoslawski Scholarship awarded by Witold Lutoslawski's Society for study abroad (2016) and was awarded Guildhall School's Tracy Chadwell Prize (2017).
-She is a winner of The Pulse of Literature Festival Prize for the New Dramatic Play - Dinner for Two (2015).
-She was one of five finalists in the USA International Composition Contest for a harp solo piece (2016).
-She has also received the following awards and prizes: 1st prize at the Little Symphony Competition organized by the Academy of Music in Lodz for Pandora (2014), 2nd Prize at the 56th Tadeusz Baird Competition for Young Composers organized by the Association of the Polish Composers (2015), and 3rd Prize at the National Competition for Electroacoustic Composition organized by the Oskar Kolberg's Philharmonic in Kielce, Poland (2014).
+Her project Kobiety Są | Women Are was supported by the President of the City of Łódź Artistic Scholarship (2021).
+In 2018, she received the Marshal of the City of Łódź Artistic Scholarship in Composition.
+As a student, she was awarded the Witold Lutosławski Scholarship for study abroad (2016) and the Guildhall School’s Tracy Chadwell Prize (2017).
+She won the Pulse of Literature Festival Prize for the dramatic play Dinner for Two (2015) and was a finalist in the USA International Composition Contest for a solo harp piece (2016).
+Additional awards include: 1st Prize in the Little Symphony Competition (Academy of Music in Łódź, 2014) for Pandora; 2nd Prize in the 56th Tadeusz Baird Competition for Young Composers (2015); and 3rd Prize in the National Competition for Electroacoustic Composition organized by the Oskar Kolberg Philharmonic in Kielce (2014).